 Develop a Steady Sleep Schedule

 So I’ve never exactly been good about this one.
 After a week of getting up early for work, I like to use my weekends to sleep in!
+I also have a bad habit of staying up WAY too late.
 But I definitely notice that when I stick to my normal sleep schedule on the weekend and wake up earlier, it’s so much easier to get back into the normal routine during the week.